stackitcloud/stackit-cli/README.md

 ### Using **less** as a pager

+## Customization

+### Pager

+To specify a custom pager, use the `PAGER` environment variable.

-STACKIT CLI uses the `less` as default pager.
+If the variable is not set, STACKIT CLI uses the `less` as default pager.

 When using `less` as a pager, STACKIT CLI will automatically pass following options
 - -F, --quit-if-one-screen - Less will automatically exit if the entire file can be displayed on the first screen.
 - -S, --chop-long-lines - Lines longer than the screen width will be chopped rather than being folded.
 - -w, --hilite-unread - Temporarily highlights the first "new" line after a forward movement of a full page.
+- -R, --RAW-CONTROL-CHARS - ANSI color and style sequences will be interpreted.

 >[IMPORTANT]
-> These options will not be added if:
+> These options will not be added if a custom pager is defined.
-> - The pager is not named `less`.

-### Using a different pager

-STACKIT CLI uses the pager that is specified in the `PAGER` environment variable.
-If the variable is not set, STACKIT CLI uses the `less` as default pager.

 ## Autocompletion